 This systematic review will examine the Key Questions (KQs) as outlined below.
+The American Urological Association nominated this topic to the Patient-Centered Outcomes Research Institute (PCORI), which contracted with the Agency for Healthcare Research and Quality (AHRQ) to conduct the review.
 Given the range of symptoms associated with GSM, the lack of definitive diagnostic criteria, the impact of these symptoms, and the increasing number and range of available treatments, this SR will assist clinicians, patients, and other stakeholders to make informed decisions about screening, evaluation, and treatment.